-Transmitting request and submitting additional information by fax, electronic facsimile, or encrypted email attachment (5) Transmitting information request and additional information.
+Transmitting request and submitting additional information by fax, electronic facsimile, or encrypted email attachment (5) Transmitting request and submitting additional information by fax, electronic facsimile, or encrypted email attachment.
 To facilitate prompt action on a change in method of accounting ruling request, taxpayers may request that the Associate office request additional information by fax, electronic facsimile, or encrypted email attachment.
 See section 9.04(3) of this revenue procedure.